hvignolo87/superside-challenge/README.md

 Airbyte and Airflow are installed in the kubernetes cluster via helm through its terraform providers.

+This is a simplified diagram of the architecture:

 <p align="center">
   <img src="./images/cluster.png" alt="cluster" style="vertical-align:middle">
 </p>

 ### Container orchestration

-Each platform runs in its own node and has its namespace.
-The nodes are labeled with the `component: [platform]` label, where `platform` can be either `airbyte` or `airflow`.
+Each platform runs in its own node and namespace.
+These nodes are labeled with the `component: [platform]` label, where `platform` can be either `airbyte` or `airflow`.
 Then, the `nodeSelector` property is set to `component: [platform]` in each platform's values files.

 Both platforms will run its jobs in ephemeral pods, which will be scheduled in a third node with label `component: jobs`.
 This is convenient for these reasons:

 - If using a node provisioner like [karpenter](https://karpenter.sh/), this architectue allows to provide ephemeral nodes just to run this workloads an then remove them, saving costs.
-- As the pods runs in an isolated environment, any kind of disruption won't affect the other platform's components.
+- As the pods runs in isolated environments, any kind of disruption won't affect the other platform's components.
-- The nodes resources, requests, and limits can be managed separately
+- The nodes and its pods' resources, requests, and limits can be managed separately
 - The ephemeral pods' resources can be modified through Airflow variables, as I've used the [kubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#kubernetespodoperator) in the transformations DAG, making it easier to manage them

 ### Data flow

 The data flow is as follows (the provided raw data is in the `source_data` directory):

-1. The raw `engagement_metrics_raw.csv` is loaded into the `clients` DB through the `scripts/clients_postgres_init.sh` script.
+1. The raw `engagement_metrics_raw.csv` data is loaded into the `clients` DB through the `scripts/clients_postgres_init.sh` script.
 This DB is considered as a source.
-    - This was done to better emulate a production environment, and to allow me to use Airbyte, because I would need [these credentials](https://docs.airbyte.com/integrations/sources/google-sheets#prerequisites) that I don't have.
+    - This was done to better emulate a production environment, and to allow me to use Airbyte, because otherwise I would need [these credentials](https://docs.airbyte.com/integrations/sources/google-sheets#prerequisites) which I don't have, in order to sync the data directly from the Google Sheets.
 2. Once Airbyte runs its sync, the raw data is moved to the `warehouse` DB, which is the destination.
-You'll find the data in the `clients.engagement_metrics` landing table
+You'll find the data in the `clients.engagement_metrics` landing table.
 3. Then, Airflow triggers the dbt transformations, and the models are materialized in the `warehouse` DB, in separate schemas:
     - `staging`: materialized as a view, where simple casting and renaming is done, and has a 1-1 relation with the landing table.
-    - `intermediate`: materialized as a view, where more complex transformations are done to normalize an prepare data for downstream consumption.
+    - `intermediate`: materialized as a view, where more complex transformations are done to normalize and prepare data for downstream consumption.
     - `marts`: materialized as a table, where the `dim_project.csv` data is loaded as a seed, and then joined with the `fct_engagement_metrics` table in a model named `engagement_metrics`.

 ## Setup